chr33s/shopflare/README.md

 # ShopFlare

-Minimalist Shopify app using React Router (v7) running on cloudflare (worker, kv, queues|workflows).
+Minimalist Shopify app using React Router (v7) running on cloudflare (worker, kv, queues).
 Only essential features, no future changes other than core upgrades & platform alignment.

 ## Rationale